kroxiksut/project-chloya/README.md

 CHLOYA is not tied to a single model, development environment, or AI provider.

-## What does the name mean?
+## Ideas behind the name

+CHLOYA brings together three central ideas:

-### Constrained Handoffs
+### Constrained context

-Passing a task to a person, model, or agent should not require transferring the entire project history.
+An executor receives the information required for a particular task rather than the entire project history.

-Instead, the handoff is represented by a bounded package that may contain:

-- the task objective;
-- the permitted scope of change;
-- the minimum sufficient context;
-- allowed actions;
-- related contracts;
-- known risks;
-- completion criteria;
-- evidence from completed checks.

-Transferring context does not automatically transfer all authority.

-### Local Ownership
+### Local responsibility

-Every system area, decision, contract, and change should have a clear area of responsibility.
+Every area, task, decision, and change should have a clearly defined area of responsibility.

-An AI executor does not become the owner of the architecture or project memory.
-It performs a bounded task and can be replaced by another executor without losing the current state of the project.

-Local ownership means responsibility for a defined area of the system.
-It does not require all data to be stored only on a local computer.

-### Yield Assurance
+### Verifiable outcomes

-A plausible model response or successfully generated code does not mean that a task is complete.

-Completion should be supported by verifiable results such as:

-- code changes;
-- automated tests;
-- contract validation;
-- impact analysis;
-- manual testing;
-- updated documentation;
-- a description of residual risk;
-- a rollback plan for high-risk changes.

-A technically prepared change should not necessarily be activated automatically in a production environment.
+Completion is determined by checks, evidence, and human acceptance—not by an AI system's confidence.

 ## Why is this approach needed?